cheannecruz/kksgame/docs/readme.md

  - **Up Arrow key**: To jump
  - **M Letter** key: To use Face Mask power-up

- Karen can also use a Face mask power-up.

 ## Game Collectibles

-During all levels of the game, collectable items will be available to help Karen get home.
-They will work for 10 seconds and provide different advantages:
+During all levels of the game, collectable items will be available to help Karen get home:

  - **Face Mask**: protection against virus for 10 seconds
  - **Holy Sanitizer**: protection against virus for 10 seconds